MeganNyhan/CI_PP3_Battleships/README.md

 <p> The Navigation bar is simple and easily used by anyone.</p></details>
 <hr>

-    4."As the owner, I want a site that will encourage my customers to use the services we have to offer."
+    4."As the owner, I want a game that, will offer the user real time feedback and will record if the user guessed the word right or got it wrong in a database."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 |Navigation, Services Page, and Services Grid| Navigate to the services page where you can view the services grid| Finds the information on the services they wanted | Works as expected |